wargio/r2dec-js/README.md

-r2dec.casts         | if false, hides all casts in the pseudo code. r2dec.asm           | if true, shows pseudo next to the assembly. r2dec.blocks        | if true, shows only scopes blocks. r2dec.offset        | if true, shows pseudo next to the offset. r2dec.paddr         | if true, all xrefs uses physical addresses compare. r2dec.xrefs         | if true, shows all xrefs in the pseudo code. r2dec.theme         | defines the color theme to be used on r2dec.
+r2dec.casts         | if false, hides all casts in the pseudo code. r2dec.asm           | if true, shows pseudo next to the assembly. r2dec.blocks        | if true, shows only scopes blocks. r2dec.paddr         | if true, all xrefs uses physical addresses compare. r2dec.xrefs         | if true, shows all xrefs in the pseudo code. r2dec.theme         | defines the color theme to be used on r2dec.